 The Department of Visual Arts recognizes ongoing conceptual and technical changes in art and design, and incorporates those changes into the curricula.
 In addition to studying foundational techniques, art history, and critical theory, students are encouraged to explore related arts disciplines to inform their own art practices.

-The degree in Imaging and Digital Arts recognizes the conceptual and technical transformation now occurring in the visual arts.
+The degree in Intermedia and Digital Arts (IMDA) recognizes the conceptual and technical transformation now occurring in the visual arts.
 The program is committed to investigating these transformations within the broader context of the history of art.
 This exploration of emerging technologies gives rise to new processes that pose new conceptual challenges.
 Answering these challenges is central to the student’s course of study.